-Priority Population: Medicaid Clients
+Priority Population: Low Income & Medicaid (SES)

 Medicaid clients are strongly encouraged to talk with their healthcare provider about free services they can receive.
 Healthcare providers can identify chronic conditions, explain how their tobacco use worsens those conditions, and refer them to resources to help them quit.

 - The Medicaid population smoking prevalence is 43% vs. the overall state rate of 19% (2013-2017).ⓘ

 - Medicaid enrollees are about twice as likely as the general US population to smoke tobacco: 32% of people in the program identify themselves as smokers.ⓘ

 - People living below the poverty level are more likely to smoke than those living at or above the poverty level.ⓘ

 - High use rate increases smoking-related disease, which is a major contributor to increasing Medicaid costs.ⓘ